amanzi/amanzi/doc/web_front/index.rst

 Release Schedule
 ================

-The current version of Amanzi is 0.80.0
+The current version of Amanzi is |version|

 Older Versions
 ~~~~~~~~~~~~~~